evertheylen/MachinesEnBerekenbaarheid/code/libs/python3/Doc/reference/expressions.rst

 * Numbers are compared arithmetically.

 * The values :const:`float('NaN')` and :const:`Decimal('NaN')` are special.
-  They are identical to themselves, ``x is x`` but are not equal to themselves, ``x != x``.
+  The are identical to themselves, ``x is x`` but are not equal to themselves, ``x != x``.
 Additionally, comparing any value to a not-a-number value will return ``False``.
 For example, both ``3 < float('NaN')`` and ``float('NaN') < 3`` will return ``False``.